GhostNaix/iperf3-static/README.md

 # iperf3-static
-Compiling Iperf3 statically on gentoo and cross-platform compile as well
+Compiling Iperf3 statically on gentoo and cross-platform compile as well as on other platforms

+# Gentoo/Linux

 ## Use Flags
 **Global**